 Alphabet disaggregated its revenue into the following four categories:

 - Product offering between advertising and other revenues

 - Advertising revenues between Google properties and Google Network Members’ properties

 In its response to the SEC, Alphabet explained why these chosen categories are appropriate and useful in explaining how revenue and cash flows vary.

 Alphabet first disaggregates its revenue by product offering between advertising and other revenues.
-After evaluating its revenue streams, Alphabet determined that advertising revenues comprise 87% of all revenues and is “therefore the only revenue stream which individually warrants separate disclosure.”
-The remaining 13% is labeled “Other Revenues” and includes revenues from Google Play, apps, Google Cloud, hardware, internet and TV services, and several other product offerings.
+After evaluating its revenue streams, Alphabet determined that advertising revenues comprise 87 percent of all revenues and is “therefore the only revenue stream which individually warrants separate disclosure.”
+The remaining 13 percent is labeled “Other Revenues” and includes revenues from Google Play, apps, Google Cloud, hardware, internet and TV services, and several other product offerings.
 Alphabet explained: